-In addition to these, the collaboration with the Asian Division of the Library of Congress is an exciting development.
-Currently we have included the unique Naxi manuscripts' images of the Library of Congress in GMNet (see Figure 8).
-In addition, we are also exploring the collaboration with Unesco's Memory of the World Programme.
-We have identified over 1000 digital collections in the world, and it is possible for us to retrieve all web sites of digital collections of similar color and design of an organization instantly, such as those of the Unesco's Memory of the World Programme as shown in Figure 9.
+Currently we are also exploring the collaboration with Unesco's Memory of the World Programme.
+We have identified over 1000 digital collections in the world, and it is possible for us to retrieve all web sites of digital collections of similar color and design of an organization instantly, such as those of the Unesco's Memory of the World Programme as shown in Figure 10.
 Once the website is selected, information on the site can be located instantly, and the user can be linked to the site instantly.
 Currently, Unesco has 91 digital collections from 45 countries of this nature, thus, our digital portal has certainly boosted the accessibility and value of these collections instantly.